 Website owners using WordPress can find this information helpful to understand their website’s current status from a thorough website health check.
 These three important things need to be checked on any website and if done annually, then will help keep it performing at its best!

 Why a website audit is important

-A WordPress website audit are important for website owners.
+A WordPress website audit is important for website owners.
 The website owner will be able to know what is going well on the website and what needs improvement.
 This post will talk about why audits are important, as well as how they can help improve a website’s performance, site speed, visibility in search engines results and reliability.

 Website businesses that use WordPress as their platform specifically will find this information useful!